redchenjs/VVCSoftware_VTM/cfg/alternative-addon/README.md

 an intra, random access, or low-delay CTC configuration file.
 Each configuration file represent a difference trade-off between runtime reduction and compression performance.
 `reduced_runtime3.cfg` yields the largest runtime reduction and `reduced_runtime1.cfg` the smallest.
-The runtime reduction is achieved mainly by constraining the partitioning tree.